Add comment May 16th, 2011 Headsman

 Leisler pronounced himself, this whole time, anxious to submit his authority to the new governor upon the production of proper credentials.
 If he was surprised that the new monarchs tendered appointees of the very same factions recently expelled,** Leisler showed it only in his exactitude for procedure: because of a logistical cock-up, an aide to the new colonial governor arrived first, and when Leisler refused to hand over his fort without the royal warrant, a tense standoff ensued.
-It was resolved when the real governor, Henry Sloughter, finally showed up.
+It was resolved when the real governor, Henry Sloughter of ominous name, finally showed up.

 Sloughter had his “predecessor” immediately arrested, along with others of his circle and harshly tried for treason and murder by a court stacked with anti-Leisler political enemies.†